stapelberg/hugo/_posts/2017-11-13-rgb2r-network.markdown

 For the WiFi links to my parent’s place, we used 2 [tp-link CPE510](http://www.tp-link.com/us/products/details/cat-37_CPE510.html) (CPE stands for Customer Premise Equipment) on each site.
-While the devices achieve higher bandwidths on the WiFi layer, they only have 100 Mbit/s ethernet ports, which is why we used two of them.
+The devices only have 100 Mbit/s ethernet ports, which is why we used two of them.

 The edge router for the event venue was a [PC Engines apu2c4](https://pcengines.ch/apu2c4.htm).
 For the Local Area Network (LAN)